 Conclusions are based on absence of evidence of change in extent in Scotland in the period.
 Within this period, no losses of extent have been recorded on sites where it is a notified feature (SCM database, extract A2298772).
-Significant but relatively small and sometimes reversible losses of extent to track construction and grit mound construction have been recorded within and outwith designated sites.
-There may be further and perhaps more extensive unreported losses outwith designated sites.
-However this is neither recorded nor quantified in any systematic form.
+However, small losses of extent due to herbivore trampling were previously recorded within a designated site.
+The maximum area of habitat has been increased to reflect improved knowledge (rather than actual expansion of the habitat) and it remains likely that there are further as yet unmapped examples.